rdkcentral/Lightning-SDK/docs/typescript.md

 ## Router Pages (IsPage)

 A Router Page can be any Lightning Component.
 But because there are some special properties / features (`widgets`, `params`, `pageTransition`, `historyState`, etc) available on Pages that aren't available on other Components, we need need a mechanism to tell TypeScript that a Component is a Router Page.
-The Lightning SDK adds a new property that can be configured in a Component's Type Config (!!! link to it in Core) called `IsPage`.
+The Lightning SDK adds a new property that can be configured in a Component's [Type Config](../lightning-core-reference/TypeScript/TypeConfigs.md) called `IsPage`.

 ```ts
 interface MyPageTypeConfig extends Lightning.Component.TypeConfig {